IndexCoop/IIPS/IIPS/iip-add-treasury-committee.md

 The Index Coop doesn’t currently have a system for rewarding contributors.
 This proposal introduces a Lite Treasury Committee initially run by the Set team that distributes rewards to Index Coop contributors.

-This IIP proposes the treasury committee be granted 10,000 INDEX tokens (approx. $30,000 at time of writing) dedicated to paying out contributor rewards over the next 2 - 3 months.
+This IIP proposes the Treasury Committee be granted 10,000 INDEX tokens (approx. $30,000 at time of writing) dedicated to paying out contributor rewards over the next 2 - 3 months.
 After funds are distributed, the treasury committee will reapply for a new rewards grant to continue rewards distribution.

 Future upgrades to the organization of the Treasury Committee (e.g. adding a community elected multi-sig or algorithmic contributor attribution via SourceCred) can be added in when the community is ready to add these upgrades.